 Students should send their daily diary entries to their advisor at least once per week.
-These entries should be made daily, be at least 250 words/week. these entries should cover
+And be at least 250 words/week.
+These entries can be made weekly or daily upon discussion with your advisor.
+These entries should cover

 - The week's activities - Student's impressions of the activities